dngulin/ksi/Documentation~/api/T.ReadOnlyAccessScope-1.g.md

 ### Value

 Returns a readonly reference to the wrapped data.

+Does not add any segments to `RefPath`.

 ```csharp
 public ref readonly T Value { get; }